FREQUENTLY ASKED QUESTIONS

 For more information, contact the Sheila Rocker Heppe, OLLI Director, for more information: 707-826-3743 or

-In the Over 60 Program, participants are over 60 years of age and take regular, semester academic courses at HSU for credit, taught by HSU faculty.
-The Humboldt State University Office of the Registrar coordinates the Over 60 Program.
+In the Over 60 Program, participants are over 60 years of age and take regular, semester academic courses on the HSU campus for credit, taught by HSU faculty.